yashaswikakumanu/yashaswikakumanu/readme.md

 - I'm a regular contributor to the rad platform medium, please catch my articles at https://medium.com/@yashaswi.kakumanu

 - Guess what?
-I just dropped an epic Ebook on Amazon Kindle, if you would like to catch up on goodness for Python basics please go and hit  https://a.co/d/8f6o3cc
+I just dropped an epic Ebook on Amazon Kindle, if you would like to catch up on goodness of Python basics please go and hit  https://a.co/d/8f6o3cc

 - If you wanna chat or know more about my experiences.
 Hit me up at  **yashaswi.kakumanu@gmail.com**.